Drop off and collection of children policy and procedure

 2. Ensure the attendance record is completed prior to the child leaving the centre.

-3. Notify the Area Manager if written authorisation is not provided, for further follow-up.
+3. Notify the Early Learning Victoria area manager if written authorisation is not provided, for further follow-up.

 Where the parent or authorised nominee contacted does not authorise the collection of the child by the unauthorised person, the nominated supervisor must: